-It isn't a rewards card.
+For starters, it isn't a rewards card.
 You won't get cash back, points or miles.
 If you carry a revolving balance on any card, the interest you pay generally negates the value of that cash back, points or miles, and so it makes sense to not offer rewards.
-Still, if you're looking for a lot of rewards for your spending on an ongoing basis, you won't get much.

-That said, you will get that $100 bonus statement if you spend $500 in the first six months, and if the card helps you reduce debt and save a ton of money in interest, that's a big reward in itself.
+That said, if the card helps you reduce debt and save a ton of money in interest, that's a big reward in itself.

 One other drawback to keep in mind, however, is that this card does charge foreign transaction fees, so leave it at home for your next trip abroad.